 The Formation of the Island

-The island seems to have been constructed over thousands of years by the action of winds, waves and ocean currents that have deposited the silica from the rivers in the continental land mass that flow eastward into the ocean.
-The sand seems to have been captured originally by some rocky outcrops on the ocean floor from past volcanos.
-Over the years the rise and fall of the ocean, corresponding with the heating and cooling of the atmosphere, have spread the sand until it’s reached today’s size.
+The island is thought to have been constructed over thousands of years by the action of winds, waves and ocean currents that have deposited the silica from the rivers on the main land that flow eastward into the ocean.
+The sand may have been captured originally by some rocky outcrops on the ocean floor from past volcanos.
+Over the years the rise and fall of ocean levels, corresponding with the heating and cooling of the atmosphere, have spread the sand until it’s reached today’s size.

 The Moving Sands